 1. Direction Of Hair Growth

 Before you begin shaving, you must observe the pattern in which the hair grows on your face.
 The direction of hair growth must be ascertained as this is an important aspect of shaving.
-This is also called as grain mapping, where a
+This is also called as grain mapping, where a picture of the face is used to draw arrows that indicate the direction of hair growth.
+Experts normally do not recommend shaving against the hair growth as it can cause skin irritation and result in ingrown hair.
+But, some people shave against the direction of hair growth to achieve a closer shave.
+However, you must never start off by going against the grain.
+You should always begin by going with the grain and then, if required, shave across or against the grain.

 2. Warm Up Your Face

 This is the second step in the fine art of shaving and a very important one too.
 Before you begin shaving, rinse your face with warm water or wrap your face with a warm towel.
 This helps in opening the skin pores and softening the facial hair.
 This makes shaving easier and causes less irritation to the skin.
-Warm water makes the hair to stand up enabling you to get a
+Warm water makes the hair to stand up enabling you to get a closer shave in one go.

 3. Use Shaving Creams